OVER VIEW

 Work with us

-Share in net profits - Achieve a credit as Executive Producer - Attend wrap party - Celebrate at the red carpet premiere - Visit location - Meet the stars - Score bragging rights - Join the next wave of Australian production - Be part of our success story
+Share in profits - Achieve a credit as Executive Producer - Visit location - Attend wrap party - Celebrate at a red carpet premiere - Meet the stars - Enjoy bragging rights - Join this wave of movie production - Be part of our success story

-If you qualify as a professional or sophisticated investor, you can to become an executive producer and a key player in the future of the film & TV industry.
+If you qualify as a professional or sophisticated investor, you can become an executive producer and a key player in the future of the film industry.

-We are currently financing our next project Newcomers – combining private investment, television license fees, and the Producer’s Offset tax rebate.
+We are currently financing our next movie Over Again – combining private investment, distributor’s minimum guarantee, and tax rebates.

 Register your interest today.
 If you’re eligible, you’ll receive an exclusive Information Memorandum detailing this opportunity.
 Or keep in touch to hear about our slate of other projects – coming soon to a screen near you.